 The palace was finally set during the reign of King Ranjit Malla in 1754 AD.
 King Ranjit Malla, the son of King Bhupatindra Malla also contributed a lot to this palace.
 Unbearably, the tear downing earthquake of 1934 AD demolished the palace.

 Despite that, the palace was remodeled, using the same windows and struts.
 But it was not in its usual shape.
+The palace once was also operated as the post office in Bhaktapur.

 Meanwhile, one can observe the preeminent illustration wood carvings of Malla periods in this building.
 That somehow seems more attractive with black coloring.
 As you can observe, the first and second story of the palace had a perfect reflection of wood carving.